GammaGames/godot-10pow/README.md

 * The total project size can be 1MB no larger in size
   * This allows users to include textures, sounds, 3D models, etc

-The rules may change, we are still determining the legality of if the following:
+Since this is a new project the rules are subject to modifications.
+We are still determining the legality of if the following:
   * Creating new child nodes at runtime
+    * Would lets users use the code size limit more to its extent
+    * Would allow more freedom in tree structure
   * How addons should work in the constraints
+    * You could probably make a complex game with an addon (for example, VR)